Six Tips for Sleeping Better

 There are also combinations of herbs premixed into tea bags sold under names that typically have “sleep” in the title.
 My personal favorite is Bigelow Sweet Dreams.
 I've also used the Now Foods brand melatonin in the past.
-It seems to work better than others because it’s time released and I love that brand since it carries the Good Manufacturing Process certification.
+It seems to work better than others because it's time-released and I love that brand since it carries the Good Manufacturing Process certification.

 Pampering: Give yourself a warm oil hand and foot massage after a nice hot bath about 90 minutes before bed.
 The drop in body temperature that occurs after a hot bath promotes sleep while massage promotes relaxation.

 Your Bed is Only for Sleep (and sex): One of the most well-known sleep tips is keeping all distractions out of the bedroom.
 When the bed is used only for sleep, going to the bedroom promotes an automatic relaxation response that facilitates better sleep.
 Get out of the habit of watching tv and working in bed.
 This is doubly important since the blue light waves produced by computers, tv and cell phones simulate daylight.
 Blue light suppresses the production of melatonin, the sleep hormone.